aminMuktar/aminMuktar/README.md

 ![Cover Photo](https://source.unsplash.com/collection/12174478/1200x260/)
 # About Me

 Hi, I am Mohammed.
-I am a Senior Python Backend Engineer.
+I am a devOps engineer and Python Backend devloper.
 I love creating API services (REST & GraphQL) and modern web applications.
 Once I build my applications with passion and love :green_heart:, I deploy them to the cloud so you can appreciate them too!
 Learn more about me at my [website](www.mohammedamin-muktar.com).

 ## What I Do
 - [x] Build dynamic web applications.